-Inspec is a leading bibliographic information database covering the fields of physics, electronics, computing, control engineering and information technology with more than 7.7 million records taken from 3,500 technical and scientific journals and 1,500 conference proceedings.
+Inspec is a bibliographic information database covering the fields of physics, electronics, computing, control engineering and information technology, with more than 7.7 million records taken from journals and conference proceedings.
+As of 2016, it also lists papers from arXiv, and dissertations from ProQuest’s Theses and Dissertations database.
 Coverage from 1969-present.

 Created by the Institution of Engineering and Technology, is the leading bibliographic database providing abstracts and indexing to the world's scientific and technical papers in physics, electrical engineering, electronics, and computing and control engineering.

 A unique resource focused on tracking and analysis of terrorist and rebel groups.
 The database collects and provides access to terrorist and rebel groups messaging history, video material, still photography and more.
 In addition to the raw material there are analytical reports, graphs, charts and other visualizations.
 The database allows three concurrent users.
 Please pay attention to the login page and the warning that ICD contains graphic and disturbing images and video produced by terrorist and rebel groups.

 The International African Bibliography Online (IABO) is a leading specialist bibliography of African Studies.